 Want to print from your MacBook while on the move?
 With diminutive dimensions of 31 x 6.1 x 15.5cm and relatively light at 1.6kg, the Epson WorkForce WF-110W is pretty easy to transport from place to place.
 And for a portable printer, it does a surprisingly good job.

-Prints from its pigment inks are high quality, with a maxiumum resolution of 5,760 x 1,440dpi, and smudge-free.
+Prints from its pigment inks are high quality, with a maximum resolution of 5,760 x 1,440dpi, and smudge-free.
 It has a rechargeable Li-ion battery built in, which allows you to print up to 50 pages on a single charge.

 It's easy to set up using the 3.7cm screen.
 You can connected your MacBook via Wi-Fi and Wi-Fi Direct, and AirPrint is supported.
 Admittedly, its inkjet cartridges aren't the cheapest, and it's not the fastest printer in general.
-But otherwise this is an excellent choice for taking on the road.(opens in new tab)
+But otherwise, this is an excellent choice for taking on the road.

 Another great choice from printing from your MacBook while on the move, the Pixma TR150 has a compact size and light weight for maximum portability.